punchagan/inkling/README.md

 4. Deploy.
 Copy the resulting `/exec` URL.

-5. Go back to **Project Settings → Script Properties** and add a new property:
+5. Go back to **Project Settings → Script Properties** and set the property:
    `WEBAPP_BASE_URL` with the copied `/exec` URL as its value.

 ## Bonus Features

 These steps are **optional** and intended for users who want to add extra flair